 - Revolut.
-Transfers with no fee and no exchange margin up to $9,000 per month, 0.5% fee thereafter (unless you pay a monthly fee for extra account features).
+Transfers with no fee and no exchange margin up to $9,000 per month, 0.5% fee after that (unless you pay a monthly fee for extra account features).

 - PayPal.
-Money transfers from your PayPal account to another PayPal account (not a bank account) for a 5% fee for overseas transfers only, maximum fee $5.99.
+Money transfers from your PayPal account to another (not a bank account) for a 5% fee for overseas transfers only, with a maximum fee of $5.99.

 - Wise.
-Send money overseas with no exchange margin and a combination of low flat transfer fee plus low variable percentage fee.
+Send money overseas with no exchange margin and a combination of a low flat transfer fee plus a low variable percentage fee.

 - Airwallex.
 Money transfer service designed for businesses, with no transfer fees and a digital wallet to hold foreign currencies and avoid the 0.3% or 0.6% exchange margin.

 - Remitly.
-Aimed at migrants sending money home to less developed countries, with low flat transfer fees varying depending on destination and transfer speed chosen.
+It is aimed at migrants sending money home to less developed countries, with low flat transfer fees varying depending on the destination and transfer speed chosen.

 Pros & cons

-- No transfer transaction fee and no account-keeping fees.
+- No transfer transaction fees and no account-keeping fees.

-- Competitive foreign exchange margin, stated to be better than banks’ rates.
+- Competitive foreign exchange margin is stated to be better than banks’ rates.

 - Easy-to-use account and transaction set-up process.

 - Wide range of currencies and destination countries available.